tytydraco/yessleep/out/I_think_something_followed_me_home_What_do_I_do.md

 Up until yesterday, I would've said my dog was absolutely fearless.

-I've  watched all 35lbs of him tell off a full sized Great Dane without  patting an eyelash at the dog park.
+I've  watched all 35lbs of him tell off a full sized Great Dane without batting an eyelash at the dog park.
 He defeated the Roomba monster, could care less about thunder, and will actually supervise a room being  vacuumed.

 Last night though?
 He actually whimpered and started shaking.